-In the example below, a 'MyChild' pointer is converted into a 'MyBase' pointer using a dynamic cast.
+In the following code segment, a 'MyChild' pointer is converted into a 'MyBase' pointer using a dynamic cast.
 This derived-to-base conversion succeeds, because the 'Child' object includes a complete 'Base' object.

 '''

 class MyBase { public: virtual void test() {} };

 class MyChild : public MyBase {};